The results are in!

 To sidestep around this, try getting outside your head by thinking about how others have described you and use their words instead of your own.

-Reach out to three people from different areas of your life, and record their responses.
+Reach out to three people from different areas of your life, ask how they would describe you, and record their responses.

 2. Value Your Soft Skills